airtimeEnthusiast/RCDBScraper/README.md

 # RollerCoasterDatabase.com Web Scraper

 ### Description
 [RollerCoasterDatabase.com](https://rcdb.com) is a comprehensive database containing information about roller coasters in the US.
 The scraper will utilize the BeautifulSoup library for parsing HTML content and Pandas for data manipulation and filtering.
+The Web Scraper aims to provide enthusiasts and researchers with a convenient tool for collecting and analyzing data from RollerCoasterDatabase.com.
+By leveraging Python's versatility and popular libraries such as BeautifulSoup and Pandas, the scraper offers robust functionality and flexibility, empowering users to explore and analyze roller coaster information effortlessly.

 ### Key Features:
 - Scraping Roller Coaster Data: The scraper will navigate through the website's pages to extract information about various roller coasters, including their names, locations, heights, lengths, speeds, and other relevant details.